OmarTammam25/odin-recipes/README.md

 # odin-recipes
 A website containing food recipes.
-Built using HTML
+Built using HTML.

+This website was developed while learning HTML using theodinproject.com